National Academy of Sports Medicine

-The National Academy of Sports Medicine (NASM) is an organization that provides certification, education, and career development opportunities for professionals in the fitness, wellness, and sports industries.
+The National Academy of Sports Medicine (NASM) is an American organization that provides certification, education, and career development opportunities for professionals in the fitness, wellness, and sports industries.
 Established in 1987, NASM has gained recognition for its evidence-based approach to fitness and wellness education and has developed a range of programs aimed at enhancing the skills of personal trainers, wellness coaches, athletic trainers, strength and conditioning coaches, physical therapists, and other health professionals.
 Its headquarters is located in Gilbert, Arizona.
 NASM is a subsidiary of Ascend Learning.

+From 2023 to 2026, Newsweek and Statista named NASM to the "America's Top Online Learning Providers" list.
+The ranking is based on a survey of user satisfaction and institutional reputation.

 History

 NASM was founded in 1987 by Robert M. Goldman with the goal of creating standardized educational programs for the personal fitness training industry.
 In 1998, Neal Spruce relocated NASM to California and integrated it with Apex Fitness.
 Subsequently, in 2000, Dr. Micheal Clark became the CEO of NASM, introducing the Optimum Performance Training™ (OPT™) model.
 This model, which emphasizes a systematic approach to training with phases of stabilization, strength, and power, aims to reduce injury risk and has become integral to NASM's educational programs.

+The NASM curriculum is based on the Optimum Performance Training (OPT) model, a periodization system divided into three levels: Stabilization, Strength, and Power.
+These levels are further categorized into five specific phases: Stabilization Endurance, Strength Endurance, Muscular Development, Maximal Strength, and Power.

+Independent research has evaluated the efficacy of this model.
+A 2025 randomized controlled trial (RCT) published in the found that a 26-week NASM-OPT program led to improvements in maximal lower-limb strength and explosive power in adolescent athletes compared to traditional periodization models.
+A separate 2025 clinical study (NCT06977919) utilized the OPT model to investigate improvements in postural control and pectoral strength over a 12-week intervention.

 Over the years, NASM has expanded its certification offerings and has certified over 1.4 million individuals globally.
 In 2015, NASM acquired Athletics and Fitness Association of America, broadening its scope to include group fitness instruction.
 NASM expanded its active overseas market and in 2016, Taiwan Creative Training Academy (CTA) became its agent and translated it into Traditional Chinese.
 In 2019, NASM acquired ClubConnect, an online platform providing education and training content, as well as business development and club management tools.